miguelgrinberg/python-engineio/docs/index.rst

 python-engineio
 ===============

-This project implements an Engine.IO server that can run standalone or integrated with a variety of Python web frameworks.
+This project implements Python based Engine.IO client and server that can run standalone or integrated with a variety of Python web frameworks and applications.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    intro
-   deployment
+   client
+   server
    api

 * :ref:`genindex`